junichi11/netbeans-github-issues-plugin/README.md

 2. Assigned to me
 3. Created by me

-If you want to enable/disable these queries, Please uncheck them on the Options panel.(Tools > Options > Team > GitHub Issues)
+If you want to enable/disable these queries, Please change them on the Options panel.(Tools > Options > Team > GitHub Issues)

 ## Resources